github-aws-runners/terraform-aws-github-runner/lambdas/libs/compute-providers/aws/microvm/README.md

 plane retries pending cleanup, removes metadata after termination, and reconciles expired records during inventory.

-The immutable base metadata parameter is also the canonical tag surface for a runner.
-It starts with `SSM_PARAMETER_STORE_TAGS`, omits `Name`, and derives `ghr:environment`, `ghr:ssm_config_path`, and `ghr:runner_name_prefix` from the existing `ENVIRONMENT`, `SSM_CONFIG_PATH`, and `RUNNER_NAME_PREFIX` settings.
+The immutable base metadata parameter carries the same AWS resource tags that are serialized as a JSON object in the `<microvmId>.tags` parameter.
+The tag set starts with `SSM_PARAMETER_STORE_TAGS`, omits `Name`, and derives `ghr:environment`, `ghr:ssm_config_path`, and `ghr:runner_name_prefix` from the existing `ENVIRONMENT`, `SSM_CONFIG_PATH`, and `RUNNER_NAME_PREFIX` settings.
 The Lambda then adds authoritative runtime tags: